Joaxin/PinsfloraLangs/es/collection/travel-and-places.md

 | El pasaje/boleto | Ticket | La escala | Layover |
 | ¿Dónde está... \(la terminal sur/la aduana\)? | Where is... \(the south terminal/customs\)? | ¿A qué hora sale/llega el vuelo 222? | At what time does flight 222 leave/arrive? |

+La maleta está a tu derecha/izquierda.

+- The suitcase is to your right/left.

 ## Transportation

 For by somthing, there are two cases where the preposition **a** is used, when you go on foot or on horseback, otherwise, you should use **en**.